 - 2 Eggs

-- Sriracha or other hot sauce, for serving (opt)
+- Sriracha or other hot sauce, for serving (optional)

 - Whisk together all ingredients for sauce.
 Run frozen vegetables in a strainer under hot water just to get them slightly defrosted.